robmar270/robmar270/README.md

 ## Hi there👋

-I'm Robin, a Data Analyst/Data Engineer passionate about turning raw data into actionable insights.
+I'm Robin, a Data Analyst/Data Engineer passionated about turning raw data into actionable insights.
 I specialize in data analysis, dashboard development, and query optimization to help businesses make data-driven decisions.

 ### About Me <br />
 - Skilled in SQL for data querying, analysis, and database design. <br />